BoothGroup/GPSKet/README.md

 - Supervised learning of GPS within Bayesian frameworks

 The code is, at this stage, largely undocumented, but different example applications can be found in the tutorials folder.
-This (and further documentation) will be expanded in the near future.
+Further documentation and additional examples will be provided in the near future.